America's Dog

 pete the pup pit bull

-Dogs commonly known as "pitbulls" — once beloved symbols of American spirit and loyalty — were known for decades as "America's Dog."
+Dogs commonly known as "pitbulls," once beloved symbols of American spirit and loyalty, were known for decades as "America's Dog."
 Far from the misunderstood reputation they carry today, these dogs were admired for their strength, devotion, and unwavering affection toward their families.
-Their journey from hardworking farm dogs to national icons offers a powerful reminder of how deeply a breed's legacy is shaped by human perception — and how that legacy can be reclaimed.
+Their journey from hardworking farm dogs to national icons offers a powerful reminder of how deeply a breed's legacy is shaped by public opinion, and how that legacy can be reclaimed.

-How did pitbulls become known as "America's Dog" — and what caused that to change?
+How did pitbulls become celebrated as "America's Dog," and what caused that to change?

 From Working Dogs To Beloved Companions

-The roots of pitbulls trace back to the 19th century in the United Kingdom, where breeders crossed bulldogs with terriers to create strong, agile, and obedient dogs.
-These early dogs were brought to the United States by immigrants, where they quickly found new purpose — not in fighting, but in farming and homesteading.
+The roots of pitbulls trace back to the 19th century in the United Kingdom, where breeders crossed bulldogs with terriers to create strong, agile, and obedient dogs known at the time as "bull and terriers."
+Brought to America by immigrants from the British Isles, they found purpose not in bull-baiting or fighting, but in farming and homesteading.

 In early rural America, pitbulls were treasured as versatile working companions.
-They helped protect livestock, controlled vermin, pulled carts, and guarded the home.
+They protected livestock, controlled vermin, pulled carts, and guarded homes.
 But most of all, they were known for their deep bond with people.
 Their strength and intelligence made them reliable workers, while their affectionate and loyal nature made them beloved companions in many households.

 homestead family with pit bulls